Stacking transmission spectra of different exoplanets: Introduction

 This challenge is particularly pressing for long-period planets, for which repeated transit observations to build high signal-to-noise spectra are observationally expensive.
 For example, it would take JWST four years (2025--2029) to observe 10 transits of the 32\,d period K2-18b but only three months to observe one transit of 10 similar planets\footnote{The remaining planets from Table 1 of \cite{Madhusudhan2021}, excluding K2-18b.}.
 In such cases, stacking spectra across planets could be the only viable strategy for detecting atmospheric features on a reasonable timescale.
 However, without a clear understanding of the conditions under which stacking is appropriate, there is a risk of introducing biases or obscuring physically relevant information.
 For example, if the stacked planets have significantly different temperature structures or cross chemical transitions (e.g., the CO/CH$_4$ boundary), the resulting spectrum may not accurately reflect the atmosphere of any physical planet.
+As we later demonstrate, this occurs because one atmosphere may be CH$_4$-dominated while another is CO-dominated, so stacking combines distinct sets of molecular absorbers and does not yield a physically meaningful representation of any individual atmosphere.

 In this work, we aim to rigorously establish the mathematical and practical framework for stacking exoplanet transmission spectra.
 We demonstrate that, under well-defined conditions, the stacked spectrum is mathematically equivalent to a spectrum derived from the geometric mean of the abundance ratios of each planet.
 Using grids of forward models spanning surface gravity, equilibrium temperature, and chemical composition, we quantify the extent to which the stacked spectra approximate the geometric mean in different regimes.
 We explore both simple atmospheres dominated by two species (H$_2$O and CO$_2$) and more complex cases that include additional molecules such as CH$_4$, CO, H$_2$S, and SO$_2$.

-Our analysis focusses on the wavelength range of the JWST's NIRSpec G395H instrument mode (2.8--5.2\,$\mu$m), which is sensitive to several key molecular bands (e.g., H$_2$O, CH$_4$, CO$_2$ and CO), and has become a workhorse in the measurement of exoplanet atmospheres by JWST.
+Our analysis focusses on the wavelength range of the JWST's NIRSpec G395H instrument mode (2.8--5.2\,$\mu$m), which is sensitive to several key molecular bands (e.g., H$_2$O, CH$_4$, CO$_2$ and CO), and has become a workhorse in the measurement of exoplanet atmospheres by JWST \citep[e.g.,][]{Alderson2023,Alderson2024,May2023,Moran2023,Wallack2024,Wallack2026,Adams2025,Meech2026}.
+This choice is further motivated by its central role in the BOWIE-ALIGN programme \citep{Kirk2024,Kirk2025,Ahrer2025_K7,Ahrer2025,Meech2025,Claringbold2026,Fairman2026}, for which stacking analyses of this bandpass are directly relevant.